gm2552/northstar-space-demo/workloads/README.md

 ## Source Code

-Each workload references a GitHub repository that contains its source code.
+Each workload resource references a GitHub repository that contains its source code.
 Currently, the application source code is located in the repository at [https://github.com/gm2552/where-for-dinner-northstar](https://github.com/gm2552/where-for-dinner-northstar).

 ## Build and Package